magento/devdocs/guides/v2.2/migration/migration-migrate-data.md

 * `{<path to config.xml>}` is the absolute file system path to `config.xml`; this argument is required

 Within this step the Data Migration Tool creates the additional tables and triggers for the migration tables in Magento 1 database.
 They will be used in the [incremental/delta]({{ page.baseurl }}/migration/migration-migrate-delta.html) migration step.
+Additional tables will contain information about the changed records after the last migration execution.
+The database triggers are used to fill these extra tables, so once a new operation is being performed on the particular table (a record is added/modified/removed), the database trigger added by the Data Migration Tool saves information about this operation to the extra table.
+If we run a delta migration process, the Data Migration Tool checks mentioned tables for the unprocessed records and migrates a necessary content into Magento 2 database.

 Each new table will have:
  - `m2_cl` prefix
  - `INSERT`, `UPDATE`, `DELETE` event triggers.

 For example, for the `sales_flat_order` the Data Migration Tool creates:

  - `m2_cl_sales_flat_order` table: